bromidr/bromidr.github.io/_posts/2018-12-19-the-birth-of-death.md

 > Even Gentiles, who do not have God's written law, show that they know his law when they instinctively obey it, even without having heard it.
-They demonstrate that God's law is written in their hearts, for their own conscience and thoughts either accuse them or tell them they are doing right.
-(Romans 2:14–15 NLT)
+They demonstrate that God's law is written in their hearts, for their own conscience and thoughts either accuse them or tell them they are doing right. <cite>Romans 2:14–15 NLT</cite>

 The law is written in your hearts.
 And you demonstrate your knowledge of God's written law when you instinctively obey it, even without having heard it, for